LKirst/lie-esl/_posts/2024-04-29-material-based-writing.md

 ## Will I lose credits for writing too much or too little?

-If you write more than 300 words, this will not negatively affect your grade.
-However, you may lose credits if you go below the minimum word count of 300.
+If you write more than the required word count, this will not negatively affect your grade.
+However, you may lose credits if you go below the minimum word count.

+Minimum word count:

+- E11 SA1: 150 words
+- E11 SA2: 180 words
+- Fachabitur: 300 words

 ## How long should each part of my text be?